 Note : If you directly access the IP that the error is not connected then open the port http:

-iptables -I INPUT -p tcp --dport 80 -j ACCEPT
+service iptables start iptables -I INPUT -p tcp --dport 80 -j ACCEPT service iptables save service iptables restart

 II.
 Install MariaDB on CentOS 7 / 6.5 / 5.10